-The Environmental Studies Certificate Program provides students pursuing a Master's degree from all disciplines with the opportunity to gain an additional interdisciplinary qualification in environmental studies.
-The international, interdisciplinary format, as well as the workshops and lectures held by environmental researchers from all over the globe make this program the only one of its kind in Germany.
+The Environmental Studies Certificate Program provides students who have an undergraduate degree and pursue either a master’s or a second bachelor’s degree with the opportunity to gain an additional interdisciplinary qualification in environmental studies.
+The international, interdisciplinary format, as well as the workshops and lectures held by environmental researchers from all over the globe, make this program the only one of its kind in Germany.

-The qualification, consisting of 33 ECTS-credits over the course of four semesters, is studied alongside the main degree subject.
-It allows students to look beyond the confines of their discipline during their degree course itself and gives them a broader disciplinary base that is appreciated by employers both inside and outside of academia.
-The courses are offered in English and German.
+The qualification, consisting of 33 ECTS-credits over the course of four semesters, is completed alongside the main degree subject.
+It allows students to look beyond the confines of their disciplines and gives them a broader disciplinary base that is appreciated by employers both inside and outside of academia.
+The courses are offered in both English and German.

-For those interested in the variety of courses offered in the past, kindly look under Downloads at the bottom of the page.
+- For those interested in the variety of courses offered in the past, kindly look at our PDF Archive.

 1. Structure and Content

-- The only mandatory module (Pflichtmodul P1) "Environment and Society: International Perspectives," requires regular attendance of the Lunchtime Colloquium at the Rachel Carson Center for two semesters as well as a related reading course on fundamental texts in environmental studies.
+- The mandatory modules (P1 & P2) require regular attendance of the Lunchtime Colloquium at the Rachel Carson Center for two semesters as well as a related reading course on fundamental texts in environmental studies.

 - The students must submit a final project to complete the program.
-This may take the form of an exhibit (WP 14) or a publication (WP 15).
-The final project is worth nine ECTS credits.
+This may take the form of an exhibit (WP 38) or a publication (WP 39).
+The final project is worth eight ECTS credits plus an additional 1 ECTS through the mandatory final project colloquium.

 - Mandatory module (P1): two semesters: ETCS credits 6